 Chapter 4 - BLOOD PRESSURE

-After reading this Chapter, you should understand the factors that determine arterial blood pressure, be able to predict how systolic, diastolic and pulse pressures will be changed by altered cardiac performance and peripheral resistance, and be able to assess which methods for measurement of blood pressure are most appropriate for use during exercise.
-DETERMINATION OF SYSTOLIC AR
+After reading this Chapter, you should understand the factors that determine arterial blood pressure, be able to predict how systolic, diastolic and pulse pressures will be changed by altered cardiac performance and peripheral resistance, and be able to assess which methods for measurement of blood pressure are most appropriate for use during exercise. * DETERMINATION OF SYSTOLIC ARTERIAL PRESSURE * DETERMINATION OF DIASTOLIC ARTERIAL PRESSURE * SIGNIFICANCE OF MEAN vs PHASIC PRESSURE * DIFFERENCES BETWEEN CENTRAL & PERIPHERAL PULSE PRESSURE * PRACTICAL APPROACHES TO MEASUREMENT OF BLOOD PRESSURE

 - No. of pages: